benstoehr/cs425-sp19/mp1/doc.md

 Please refer to:

 ```
-code
+def signal_handler(signal, frame):
+    print("You pressed Control+C!")
+    client.shutdown()
 ```

 ### Causal Ordering

 Every message has its sequence number vector.
-The vector is assigned by its sender sequentially.
+The vector is assigned by its sender sequentially:

+`v = (ele1, ele2, ..., elen)`

+For a message `m` sent from process `p1`, its vector is decided by:

+ele1: Its sequential number on process `p1`.

+ele2, ... , elen: Its local vector.
+Each is how many messages from process `p2`, ..., `pn` delivered on process `p1`.

 When a message arrives a process, the process compares message's sequence number vector and its local sequence number vector.
-If the sender's sequence number is equals to its counterpart in the local vector and all other non-sender numbers are less than or equal to their correspoding counterparts in local, then the process delivers the
+If the sender's sequence number is equals to its counterpart in the local vector and all other non-sender numbers are less than or equal to their correspoding counterparts in local, then the process delivers the message.
+If not, the process put the message in the queue.

+After the delivery, the process checks if there are any messages in the queue also satisfies the rules.
+If yes, it delivers the satisfied message.

 Please refer to: